lyfxxxx/vite-plugin-easy-markdown/README.md

 ```ts
 type OutputOptions = contentEnum.HTML
 ```
 ## Usage
-There is an example in /example fold.
+There is an example you could refer in /example fold.

 The most simple way is using its default config by not config anything.
 It will provide everything which is mentioned in Options.
 ```js